-The Center not only provides support to adults of all walks of life, it has also developed a program to inspire children to “do the right thing – the cowboy way.”
-Based on the Ten Principles of the Code of the West, the four-week unit helps high school students build the personal qualities they will need to achieve true career and life success.
+The Center not only provides support to adults of all walks of life, it has also developed a program to inspire youth to “do the right thing – the cowboy way.”
+Based on the Ten Principles of the Code of the West, the course helps students build the personal qualities they will need to achieve true career and life success.

 I recently discovered that legendary film star and humorist Gene Autry (1907-1998), promoted his own “Cowboy Code.”